 Research into the use of HBOT has shown it is effective when it is used along with more conventional forms of treatment for the prevention of, 'osteoradionecrosis,' or delayed bone damage caused by radiation therapy.
 Some evidence suggests that HBOT might be useful as an additional form of treatment for soft-tissue injury caused by radiation.
 There is; however, no evidence that it cures cancer.
 The FDA has approved HBOT for the treatment of brain abscess, gangrene, decompression sickness, as well as injuries involving tissues which are not receiving enough oxygen.
-HBOT is also used in conjunction with conventional forms of treatments for severe carbon monoxide poisoning, skin infections, specific types of injuries and wounds, and particular types of brain or bone infections.
+HBOT is also used with conventional forms of treatments for severe carbon monoxide poisoning, skin infections, specific types of injuries and wounds, and particular types of brain or bone infections.

 There have been claims made that HBOT does cure cancer.
 Other claims suggest that it destroys disease-causing microorganisms, can decrease the allergy symptoms a person is experiencing, and alleviate chronic fatigue syndrome.
-Some supporters of HBOT have made claims that the treatment can help people with arthritis, AIDS, autism, cerebral palsy, cirrhosis, stroke, gastrointestinal ulcers, Lyme disease, or sports injuries.
-Scientific evidence does not support these claims at this time and the FDA considers oxygen to be a drug.
+Some supporters of HBOT have made claims that the treatment can help people with arthritis, AIDS, autism, cerebral palsy, Cirrhosis, Stroke, gastrointestinal ulcers, Lyme disease, or sports injuries.
+Scientific evidence does not support these claims at this time, and the FDA considers oxygen to be a drug.
 From the FDA's perspective, oxygen must be prescribed by a doctor or other licensed health care professional for the treatment of a health condition or illness.

 Hyperbaric oxygen therapy may help with healing wounds, particularly those that are infected, and assist them to heal more rapidly.
 HBOT might be used to treat the following:

 - Radiation injury